Things I’ve been thinking about recently

 carson connard

-incoming mathematics ph.d. student at the university of washington
+mathematics ph.d. student at the university of washington

 math currently on my mind